veera152004/BOX-OFFICE-MOVIE-TICKET-DASHBOARD/README.md

 ## Contributing
 Feel free to submit issues or pull requests if you have improvements or suggestions!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or support, reach out via GitHub issues or contact **your-email@example.com**.
+For any inquiries or support, reach out via GitHub issues or contact **VEERARAGAVA07@Gmail@example.com**.

 ---
 **Happy Analyzing! 🎬📊**